NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 `--json` flag to allow users to easily parse and script the CLI.

-When TTY is not detected on STDOUT we should remove all design elements (no colors, no emojis and using ASCII instead of Unicode symbols).
+When TTY is not detected on STDOUT we should remove all design elements (no colors, no emojis and using ASCII instead of Unicode symbols) unless a colorful output is explicitly requested with `--color always`.
 The same should happen when TTY is not detected on STDERR.
 We should not display progress / status section, but only print warnings and errors.

 ## Dialog with the user